top of page

 What does it mean to be a conscious consumer?

-We need to consume foods and goods to survive, of course, it's part of our natural interaction with the environment and with each other—plus our modern economies are built on the production and trade of goods (more on that later).
+The consumption of goods, foods, and information is part of our natural interaction with the environment and with each other.
+Most modern economies are built on the production and trade of goods.
+The problem is not that we consume, it’s why, what, and how we consume.

 Culture